04 Jun - 12 Jul 2020

 Enzo returns to find Laura vanished and Gioconda triumphant.
 Alvise’s men are approaching.
 Enzo sets fire to the ship rather than let it fall into the hands of his enemies.
 He escapes.

-Laura has been caught.
+Laura has been caught and returned under guard to Alvise’s palace.
 Her husband insists she must die by drinking poison.
-Gioconda has managed to get into the palace with the intention of saving her rival.
-She finds Laura alone and swaps the poison with a drug that creates the appearance of death.
+Gioconda has managed to get into the palace with the selfless intention of saving her rival for the sake of Enzo.
+She finds Laura alone and swaps the poison with a drug that creates the appearance of death and persuades her to drink it.

-Alvise welcomes the nobility to the palace; Barnaba and Enzo are amongst the guests.
+Alvise welcomes the nobility to the palace; Enzo is disguised among the guests.
 The entertainment ends with a ballet, the Dance of the Hours.
 A funeral bell is heard: Laura’s body is ready for burial.
-Enzo flings off his disguise and is seized by Alvise’s men.
+A despairing Enzo flings off his disguise and denounces Alvise as a murderer.
+He is arrested.